 Girdle beetle, Obereopsis brevis (Swed) (Coleoptera: Cerambycidae)

-The girdle beetle was appeared at vegetative stage (30th DAS) of the crop in the field and continued till the maturity of the crop.
-Present findings are in accordance with Sapekar et al. (2020), as they have also reported girdle beetle, Obereopsis brevis, of soybean.
+The girdle beetle appeared at vegetative stage (30th DAS) of the crop in the field and continued till the maturity of the crop.
+Present findings are in accordance with Sapekar et al. (2020), as they have also reported girdle beetle, O. brevis, of soybean.
 Tomar and Bhargawa (2018) also reported that the girdle beetle was major pest of soybean.

 Stem fly, Melanagromyza sojae (Zehntner) (Diptera: Agromyzidae)

-The stem fly was appeared at vegetative stage (30th DAS) of the crop in the field and continued till the maturity of the crop.
+The stem fly appeared at vegetative stage (30th DAS) of the crop in the field and continued till the maturity of the crop.
 Suyal et al. (2018) found that stem fly infestation continued until the crop reached maturity.
 Similarly, Ahirwar et al. (2014); Kambrekar et al. (2018) and Kumar et al. (2019) also reported that the stem fly was major pest of soybean.
+Prabhu Nayaka et al. (2012) also reported that maximum stemfly infestation (36.34 to 40.69%) and stem tunneling (20.99 to 28.99%) during early vegetative and grand growth stages of soybean crop was noticed in Belgaum district during kharif, 2010-11 and 2011-12.

 Green semilooper, Chrysodeixis acuta (Walker) (Lepidoptera: Noctuidae):

-The green semilooper was appeared at vegetative stage (17th DAS) of the crop in the field and continued till the maturity of the crop.
+The green semilooper appeared at vegetative stage (17th DAS) of the crop in the field and continued till the maturity of the crop.
 Thus, the pest was present during different stages of the crop and caused damage to foliage, flowers and pods.
-Present findings are in accordance with Sapekar et al. (2020); Neetam et al. (2013); Brahman et al. (2018) and Raghuvanshi et al. (2014) as they have also reported green semilooper Chrysodeixis acuta Walker, as pest of flowers and pods of soybean.
+Present findings are in accordance with Sapekar et al. (2020); Neetam et al. (2013); Brahman et al. (2018) and Raghuvanshi et al. (2014) as they have also reported green semilooper C. acuta as pest of flowers and pods of soybean.

 Tobacco caterpillar, Spodoptera litura (Fab).
 (Lepidoptera: Noctuidae)

 The tobacco caterpillar also appeared at vegetative stage (37th DAS) of the crop and continued till the maturity of the crop damaging the foliage of soybean crop.
-Present findings are in accordance with Ahirwar et al. (2015); Karam et al. (2014); Sapekar et al. (2020); Patel et al (2016); Rameshbabu et al. (2015) and Biswas (2013) who has also reported, Spodoptera litura Fabricius, a serious phytophagous pest of soybean.
+Present findings are in accordance with Ahirwar et al. (2015); Karam et al. (2014); Sapekar et al. (2020); Patel et al (2016); Rameshbabu et al. (2015) and Biswas (2013) who also reported, S.litura, a serious phytophagous pest of soybean.
+Prabhu Nayaka et al. (2012) also reported that maximum incidence of S. litura was observed during kharif, 2010-11 in Belgaum district (4.43 larvae/meter row length (mrl) at early vegetative phase) in soybean.

 Gram pod borer, Helicoverpa armigera (Fab).
 (Lepidoptera: Noctuidae)

 The gram pod borer also appeared at vegetative stage (30th DAS) of the crop and continued till the maturity of the crop damaging the foliage of soybean crop.
-Present findings are in accordance with Sarvesh et al. (2018) and Karam et al. (2014) who has also reported Helicoverpa armigera as pest of flowers and pods of soybean.
+Present findings are in accordance with Sarvesh et al. (2018) and Karam et al. (2014) who also reported H. armigera as pest of flowers and pods of soybean.

 Natural Enemies

-The lady bird beetle was appeared at vegetative stage (37th DAS) of the crop and continued till the maturity stage (86th DAS) of the crop and spider was appeared at vegetative stage (17th DAS) of the crop and continued till the maturity stage (86th DAS) of the crop.
-Present findings are in accordance with Ahirwar et al. (2015); Patil et al. (2015); Kushram (2016), Patel et al. (2016) and Naik et al. (2021) reported that the lady bird beetle was natural enemy of insect pest of soybean.
+The lady bird beetle appeared at vegetative stage (37th DAS) of the crop and continued till the maturity stage (86th DAS) of the crop and spider appeared at vegetative stage (17th DAS) of the crop and continued till the maturity stage (86th DAS) of the crop.
+Present findings are in accordance with Ahirwar et al. (2015); Patil et al. (2015); Kushram (2016), Patel et al. (2016) and Naik et al. (2021) who reported that the lady bird beetle was natural enemy of insect pest of soybean.

 Seasonal incidence and effect of weather parameters on major insect pests and natural enemies

-Incidence of insect pests:
+Incidence of insect pests

-Girdle beetle:
+Girdle beetle